 - advise the Commissioners, our staff and our stakeholders on recurring trends and issues

 - educate our stakeholders about particular issues through published reports.

 The IPC makes sure personal information is accurate before using it.
 For example, the IPC would check contact details directly with a person to make sure the information is correct and will ask people to spell their names where necessary.
 This is to make sure information and correspondence is sent to the right person.

-Personal information of IPC staff (see section III D) is used by management, or via relevant reporting lines, specific to the staff member.
-The information may also be forwarded and disclosed to the human resources unit at the DJ or to other people management service providers supporting the IPC.
+Personal information of IPC staff (see Section III D) is used by management, or via relevant reporting lines, specific to the staff member.
+The information may also be forwarded and disclosed to the human resources unit at the DCS or to other people management service providers supporting the IPC.
 Unless otherwise stated, the personal information collected by the IPC about its staff is used only for workforce management.

 Personal information is used by the IPC only when dealing with enquiries related to that person.
 If the IPC receives more enquiries, a complaint, or review request from that person, it may look at past enquiries to get background information.